TheKliko/roblox-web-extension-template/readme.md

 ### Console logging
 - Open `inject.js`
-- Replace <var>Roblox mod template (web extension) - injection success</var> with the message you want to display in the developer tools console
+- Replace '<var>Roblox mod template (web extension) - injection success</var>' with the message you want to display in the developer tools console
     - example:
         ```js
         console.log('Roblox mod template (web extension) - injection success');
         ```

+### Reloading your extension
+- Open your browser and go to `chrome://extensions`
+- Press the <kbd>Reload</kbd> button under your extension to update it